caido/store/README.md

 ## 🤔 How do I make my plugin available?

-For your plugin to be listed in the store you MUST follow the steps outlines below.
+For your plugin to be listed in the store you MUST follow the [steps outlined in our documentation](https://docs.caido.io/concepts/plugins/store.html).

-### Preparation

-At the root of your repository please ensure that you have:

-- Have a `manifest.json` file that follows the standard Caido manifest format.
-- Have a `LICENSE` file to describe the licensing of your plugin.
-- Have a `README.md` file to describe the goal and usage of your plugin

-### Step 1: Publish to Github

-### Step 2: Create a release

-### Step 3: Submit plugin for review